Find your Dream Job

 View Everything as a Learning Experience

 No matter what career path you choose, you need to know what you’re doing.
 People often think that going to school is the only way to learn.
-College is definitely one of the most effective ways to learn, but it’s not the only option at your disposal.
+College is one of the most effective ways to learn, but it’s not the only option at your disposal.
 In truth, there are almost limitless ways you can learn new skills.
 Every career has different things to learn, so in addition to formal education, here are a few other ways you can gain expertise in your desired field.

 Job Shadowing